rafiko1/jigsaw-multilingual-competition/README.md

 ### Notes
-1. The code and container environment were run on a fairly heavy-weight workstation (24C/48T Threadripper + 64GB RAM + 2x RTX Titans w/ 24GB GPU RAM each) and using mixed precision training + gradient accumulation.
-It may not be feasible to finetune larger models such as XLM-Roberta-Large on smaller-scale machines especially with entry-level Nvidia cards.
-You can adjust the BATCH_SIZE and ACCUM_FOR flags in classifier_baseline.py to fit in memory but it may impact model performance.

-2. Below lists the various pretrained HuggingFace transformer models we used -
+1. Below lists the various pretrained HuggingFace transformer models we used -

 | Language | Models |
 | -------- | ------ |